A new ISIS video spotlights boy who says he left America for Syria

 Related: ISIS Video Shows New Weapons, 'American' Urging Attacks

-The slickly produced seven-minute video interweaves shots of "Yousef" playing with his 7-year-old best friend in a deserted playground and loading an assault rifle with footage of ISIS fighters preparing for battle.
+The slickly produced seven-minute video, which was released Tuesday, interweaves shots of "Yousef" playing with his 7-year-old best friend in a deserted playground and loading an assault rifle with footage of ISIS fighters preparing for battle.

 The youngster also mentions President Donald Trump and threatens the United States.